 Advertising is slightly different.
 According to the Business Dictionary, advertising “refers to the process of actually promoting your product or service to the marketplace.”
 Whereas marketing is the strategic plan to get products in front of customers, advertising is the actual promotion of the products within the marketplace.
 Your marketing team creates a message, and your advertising team distributes that message.

 Neither marketing nor advertising is a new concept to business owners.
 You’ve heard these words.
 Most likely, you plan to use marketing and advertising in your business.
 I want to put a spin on the definitions for you, though.
-Financially simply put, marketing is planning what you want your company to be, not necessarily what it is today.
+In financially simple terms, marketing is planning what you want your company to be, not necessarily what it is today.
 Advertising is promoting your vision so customers will want to buy your products or use your services.

-If you know that marketing is the preparation, or planning, that needs to be done to get your product in front of your customer, let’s talk about how to develop a marketing campaign.
-Personally, I recommend taking 7 steps to develop a marketing campaign.
+If you know that marketing is the preparation or planning that needs to be done to get your product in front of your customer, let’s talk about how to develop a marketing campaign.
+Personally, I recommend taking seven steps to develop a marketing campaign.
 However, you can take more or fewer steps in this process depending on your company’s needs.

 For example, what do you think of when you see a red bulls-eye?
 Do you think Target?
 What comes to your mind when you see an image of a bull with wings?
 Red Bull, right?
 Do you recognize certain companies when you see a lightning bolt or a swoosh?
 Sure, you thought Gatorade and Nike!
 Most likely, I didn’t have to name the companies attached to the logos I mentioned.
 The images are interconnected with specific companies, and each image triggers certain thoughts or feelings in your mind.
 Do you think quality or athleticism?
 Do you think energy and hydration?